Get Rid of Clutter in your Kitchen Once and For All

 I just completed a major overhaul of my kitchen.
 I purged my pantry and eliminated everything that was expired.
 Yes, those expiration dates catch up with professional organizers too.
-With each shelf and cupboard I assess, I solidly evaluate who I am in this new space and release anything that doesn’t serve me.
+With each shelf and cupboard, I assess, I solidly evaluate who I am in this new space and release anything that doesn’t serve me.

-It is ruled by the heart chakra: the command center for love, joy and inner peace.
+It is ruled by the heart chakra: the command center for love, joy, and inner peace.
 The kitchen is where we connect with those we share space with.
 You might have your own bathroom and bedroom in your house, but the kitchen is a communal gathering place for everyone who lives in the home.
 We come here to nourish not just our bodies, but our selves and our spirits.
-You can even think of nourishment as a form of self-care–in the food we feed ourselves, but also in how we take pleasure in fully living our lives.
+You can even think of nourishment as a form of self-care–in the food, we feed ourselves, but also in how we take pleasure in fully living our lives.
 No other room in the house opens up so many channels of self-care and love like the kitchen.

-Food is not only essential, but also a great pleasure.
+Food is not only essential but also a great pleasure.
 Food is made up of the very nutrients that feed and fuel our lives, and we celebrate and share this in the kitchen.
 Food cooked and shared in the kitchen transcends actual physical nourishment and moves into the world of spiritual nourishment and community.
 There is a life force present in the kitchen that exists in no other room in the house.
-The kitchen is the cornerstone of love, nourishment and community.
+The kitchen is the cornerstone of love, nourishment, and community.
 It can be a beautiful haven for connection, but if there are blocks in this space, it can also express a great need for communication and healing.

 My client Tricia’s kitchen clutter had become unbearable, even causing tension between her and her husband.
 Since kitchens have everything to do with nourishment, it was clear that Tricia was feeling depleted.
 We discussed the kinds of clutter that was piled up in the kitchen.
 In addition to unpacked groceries, receipts, bottles of spices and other random goodies from other rooms, there were piles of books and college course brochures.
 I assumed that they were related to her boys’ upcoming college tours, but they were actually Tricia’s.

 It gave her a safe space to express her needs, and when she was ready to look, it showed her exactly what she needed to do to thrive in her life and marriage.
 The following year Tricia launched into an education path to become a therapist.
-She now has a private practice, and empowers women every day through her work.
+She now has a private practice and empowers women every day through her work.
 The kitchen’s power center of love and nourishment lit the way for Tricia’s purpose to come to fruition.
 All she had to do was look just beyond the surface of the clutter.

-But I encourage you to look past the papers, bags, boxes and piles of clothes in front of you and tap into the emotion that lies beneath those stacks and piles.
+But I encourage you to look past the papers, bags, boxes, and piles of clothes in front of you and tap into the emotion that lies beneath those stacks and piles.
 Clutter speaks.
 All you have to do now is listen.

-Follow me on Instagram for more stories about how I’ve helped lead others to cleaner, clearer, cleansing and clutter-free lives!
+Follow me on Instagram for more stories about how I’ve helped lead others to cleaner, clearer, cleansing, and clutter-free lives!